 Islamic Republic of Iran

-- Refugees in Iran also benefit from vocational training and be employed in a number of job categories.
+- Furthermore, in Iran refugees benefit from vocational training in professional skills followed by the possibility of employment in a number of job categories, as well as support to establish home-based businesses.
+In 2020, 65% of refugees who received livelihoods support were women, increasing their ability to become self-reliant.
 Refugees can also open banks accounts, which further improves their financial inclusion.

 Islamic Republic of Pakistan